 The Hill Farm also became a testing site for the American Rose Society where the All-American Rose Selection tests were conducted.
 Breeding programs of hibiscus by Dr. Kimbrough, Louisiana iris by Dr. Hogan, Easter lilies by Dr. Cochran, day lilies, daffodils, and camellias along with many other ornamentals were all widely recognized.

 During the years of intensive research, the LSU campus continued to grow and expand and buildings soon reached the Hill Farm.
 In the early 1960s, a large portion of the Hill Farm by the University Lake was used to build the sorority and fraternity houses that are a landmark to the University today.
 During this time much of the fruit-breeding program was moved to other research stations in Louisiana.
 In the early 1990s, a new recreational facility was built on the site where the All-American Rose trials and other horticultural research were conducted.
-The rose trials and other research were moved to the Burden Research Plantation on Essen Lane.
+The rose trials and other research were moved to the LSU AgCenter Botanic Gardens on Essen Lane.
 During this transition period, the Hill Farm became more of a teaching facility and less of a research facility because of the lack of space to conduct research and the close distance of the farm from campus.
-Then in the early 1990s, all but a small portion of the Hill Farm (about five acres) was given to the main campus for extending facilities of the new recreational facilities.
+Then in the early 1990s, all but a small portion of the Hill Farm (about five acres) was given to the main campus for extending facilities of the new recreational facilities as well as the Cook Hotel and Conference Center at LSU.

-The Hill Farm Teaching Facility is a very important part of our educational program and provides students with hands-on training as well as experience conducting small research projects.
-The School of Plant, Environmental, and Soil Sciences is proud of the new facility we have built for providing students with a great education.
+The Hill Farm Teaching Facility is a very important part of our formal and informal educational program in SPESS and provides students with hands-on training as well as experience conducting small research projects.
+In addition, the Hill Farm is a demonstration and teaching site for horticulture extension programming and provides an excellent opportunity for groups such as 4-H, FFA, and farm-to-school groups to visit and see first-hand various aspects of horticulture production.
+The Hill Farm is also used for extension programming to train beginning and experienced farmers, county agents, and other clientele in sustainable horticultural practices.
+The School of Plant, Environmental, and Soil Sciences is proud of the facility that was built to provide students and clientele with a great education in horticulture and local food systems.

-At the Hill Farm Teaching Facility, our mission is to provide access to gardening space, education, and resources necessary for the community to grow food in environmentally sustainable ways as a means of creating a food system where locally produced, affordable and nutritious food is available to all, and where the community can come together to share, play, and inspire one another.
+At the Hill Farm Teaching Facility, our mission is to provide access to hands-on and experiential horticulture education, and resources necessary for the community to grow food following environmentally sustainable practices in order to develop and support a more sustainable food system where locally produced, affordable and nutritious food is available to all, and where the community can come together to share, play, and inspire one another.